Emotional, Physical and Mental Well-being

 While separation anxiety is a normal part of your child’s development at this age, it may increase significantly during this traumatic family transition.
 Some toddlers may become very upset by separation from a parent and refuse contact with other adults.
 They may also start staying close to adults rather than playing outside with other children.
 Similarly, children may cling to favorite stuffed animals and blankets as a way of managing the distress accompanying their changing family structure.
 In addition, young children may show signs of stress when they make frequent transitions between homes.
 Most young children need a lot of reassurance before and after transitions.

 Toddlers do not understand time.
 Therefore, toddlers may ask the same question over and over because they really do not understand what is going on even after you explain it.
 For example a toddler may ask, When is Mommy coming? and the parent may reply You will see Mommy on Wednesday.
 The child may ask the same question a few hours later, because he doesn’t understand how long it is until Wednesday.

 Since toddlers think about things in relation to themselves, they become concerned about how their needs will be met during the divorce.
 Toddlers may worry about who will make their dinner or tuck them in bed, and whether the parent they live with is also going to leave.
 A toddler wants to know that a parent, though not living in the home, still loves them and will always be part of their life.

-When adults decide to dissolve their marriage, it is especially stressful and confusing for toddlers.
+When adults decide to dissolve their relationship, it is especially stressful and confusing for toddlers.
 With limited coping resources of their own, they will need additional reassurances from both parents and other adults they interact with.
 They too are affected by changes in their family structure and changes in contact with each parent.
-Though toddlers may not appear to do so initially, over time most children adjust well to their parents divorce.
+Though toddlers may not appear to do so initially, over time most children this age adjust well to their parents divorce.

 Ann Marie Termini, Ed.S., M.S., LPC